 Our attendance policy is that you should not miss class (or be late or leave early) unless you are sick, have a personal emergency, an important personal event (wedding, funeral, etc), or a trip you'd already booked before being accepted to Epicodus.
 Your attendance record will appear on your transcript, which you will send to employers as part of the internship match-making process.
 If you miss class, it is up to you to make up whatever work you miss.

 Arriving for class more than 15 minutes late, or leaving more than 15 minutes early, counts as being tardy; each day you are tardy counts as ½ of a missed day.

 If you miss 10% of a course (typically 2.5 days), a teacher will talk to you about your attendance, remind you of this policy, and send you an email.
 You will be expelled if you miss more than 20% of course (typically 5 days).

-When you come to class each day, there will be a computer with a sign-in sheet.
+When you come to class each day, you will sign-in with your pair.
 Make sure to sign in so that your attendance record is accurate.
-If you're late and the sign-in sheet is gone, let your teacher know so they can mark you tardy.
 If you need to miss a day, there's no need to tell a teacher.
 If you're going to miss multiple days, mention it to your teacher in class.

-Because Epicodus's courses are short and intense, we do not grant leaves of absence in the middle of a course, although you may withdraw and re-take any course at a later date.
+Because Epicodus's courses are short and intense, we do not grant leaves of absence during the program.

 It's a shame we have to say anything about this at all, but if you sign in and then leave, have a friend sign in for you, or otherwise represent that you have attended class when you have not, you will be expelled from Epicodus.
 If for some reason you believe that Epicodus's attendance policy does not work for you, please talk with an Epicodus staff or your teacher about it as early as possible.